Series: The Raven Cycle #2

-Published September, 2013 by Scholastic
+Published by Scholastic on September, 2013

 Genres: Mythology, Psychics, Urban Fantasy

 Book Depository | Bookworld | Booktopia

 Ronan Lynch has secrets.
 Some he keeps from others.
 Some he keeps from himself.

 One secret: Ronan can bring things out of his dreams.